openconfig/gnmic/docs/user_guide/outputs/file_output.md

      # list of processors to apply on the message before writing
     event-processors:
     # file rotation configuration
-    #   all fields are required if enabling file rotation
     rotation:
       max-size: 100 # size in megabytes
       max-age: 30 # max age in days